Hawaii Driver's License

 • If you are physically or mentally disqualified by law, or your examiner has good cause to believe you have a disability that would contribute to unsafe driving.

-If you are between 15 ½ and 18 you will start with a Hawaii instructional permit.
+If you are between 15 ½ and 18 you will start with an instructional permit.
 The permit allows you to drive as long as you are accompanied by a licensed driver who is at least 21.

 To get a permit, you need to: